kaitlynstrickfaden/edger/README.md

 # contourr
-This package contains a few simple functions for finding an object in one image using its contours and overlaying its outline onto other images.
+This package allows the user to find the contours (edges) in one image and apply those contours to other images.

 ### Prerequisites

 This package relies heavily on the package `imager`.
 The webpage for `imager` can be viewed [here](http://dahtah.github.io/imager/), and the GitHub page can be viewed [here](https://github.com/dahtah/imager).
-You also need `dplyr`, `progress`, and`stringr`.
+You also need `dplyr`, `progressr`, and`stringr`.

 ```

-install.packages(c("devtools", "dplyr", "imager", "progress", "stringr"))
+install.packages(c("devtools", "dplyr", "imager", "progressr", "stringr"))

 ```